aws/jsii/gh-pages/content/compiler-and-rosetta-maintenance.md

 The new versioning strategy only affects the `jsii` and `jsii-rosetta` packages.
 All other parts of the jsii toolchain will continue to be released under the `1.x` release line for the foreseeable future.
-The compilation artifacts produced by `jsii@5.0.0` and newer remain compatible with jsii tools from the `1.x` toolchain, so developers need not coordinate upgrades with their dependents and dependencies.
+The compilation artifacts produced by `jsii@5.0.0` and newer remain compatible with jsii tools from the `1.x` toolchain, so developers do not have to coordinate upgrades with their dependents and dependencies.

 ### If I upgrade my package to `jsii@5.0.0`, are my dependents required to do the same?